 - the internal audit plan, staffing and budget; and

-- material findings of internal audit reviews and the Administration’s response, including any significant changes required in the internal auditor’s audit plan or scope and any material difficulties or disputes with the Administration encountered during the course of the audit.
+- material findings of internal audit reviews and the administration’s response, including any significant changes required in the internal auditor’s audit plan or scope and any material difficulties or disputes with the administration encountered during the course of the audit.

-- The Committee shall review the Administration's procedures for the receipt, retention and treatment of complaints received by the University regarding accounting, internal accounting controls or auditing matters.
+The Committee shall review the administration's procedures for the receipt, retention and treatment of complaints received by the University regarding accounting, internal accounting controls or auditing matters.

-C. Financial Reporting
+E. Financial Reporting

-- The Committee shall:
+The Committee shall:

 - review the scope, plan and procedures to be used on the annual audit, as recommended by the external auditors;

-F. Annual-Self Assessment of Committee Performance
+G. Annual Self-Assessment of Committee Performance